iabraham/bioe205/lectures/lec03/index.md

 required to further capture such intricacies.

-The "analog" in the title of this section thus is also rightly interpreted as "analogous" approach and not just in the sense of analog vs. digital modeling.
+The "analog" in the title of this section thus is also rightly interpreted as an "analogous" approach and not just in the sense of analog vs. digital modeling.

 ### Systems approach
 In this approach, one does **not** seek to create models that mimic the exact